nre-learning/nrelabs-curriculum/docs/nrelabs.rst

 NRE Labs
 ================================

-NRE Labs flagship and reference deployment of Antidote.
+NRE Labs is the flagship and reference deployment of Antidote.

 .. image:: images/NRELabs-Large-onBlack.png